Reviews You Can Rely On

 Weather Resistance

 Six stakes are usually used to secure the tent.
 You may use two additional guy lines on the side panels to add extra stability from wind and fabric loops to attach more guy lines to the ground or neighboring trees for particularly sour conditions.
-Nylon does sag when it gets wet, so you may need to readjust your pitch if it rains overnight.
+“Nylon, like what's used on the Lanshan, does sag when it gets wet, so you may need to readjust your pitch if it rains overnight,” offers up our tester.

 Credit: Justin Simoni